-Housed in the Department of Food Science across a courtyard from the laboratory of Dr. Barile, this new facility allows for innovative ways to conduct collaborative and multi-disciplinary dairy food science research.
+Housed in the Department of Food Science across a courtyard from Dr. Barile's laboratory, the new Milk Processing Lab facility allows us to conduct collaborative and multi-disciplinary dairy food science research in exciting and innovative ways.
+This state-of-the-art 800-square-foot laboratory is designed for the development of methods for the fractionation and recovery of bioactive milk components.

 Current equipment includes: